taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 page caching or feature incompatibilities.

 :::tip Note
-Please make sure your AccelerateWP version is >= 1.2-2 before proceed.
+Please make sure your AccelerateWP version is >= 1.2-2 before proceeding.
 :::

 Scan the server in background mode and activate AccelerateWP